 On the Holistic Ferret Forum, if you read through the stickies in the raw feeding/mentoring section you can see how to hand-feed a ferret raw soup.
 Also see our page on the Scruff N Sample technique.
 This is recommended to start.
 We also use a little bit of salmon or fish oil (no more than 1 tsp total over the course of a week), and/or whole raw egg (no more than 1 chicken egg per ferret per week) to entice them to try to raw at first.
-Ferretone is not recommended because of the BHT (carcinogen) but you can mix 1/2 ferretone / 1/2 EVOO to start and then wean the ferretone out of the mixture if you end up with a super picky fuzzy.
+Ferretone is not recommended because of the BHT (carcinogen) but you can mix 1/2 ferretone / 1/2 salmon oil to start and then wean the ferretone out of the mixture if you end up with a super picky ferret.

 Generally weekly amounts that ferrets require (our weekly menu is based on these ratios):